 This seat is about average for installing and removal.
 It isn't hard, so much as it isn't as easy as it could be.
 It does feel stable after installation.
 The Chicco Keyfit 30 won an Editors' Choice award in our Infant Car Seat review and we think most parents will like it in combination with just about any stroller.

 The Select is more challenging to set up than most of the competition.

-For pushing and turning on the pavement and other flat surfaces you could feel the extra weight and size of the Select.
+For pushing and turning on the pavement and other flat surfaces, you could feel the extra weight and size of the Select.
 It is harder to push than its siblings, and we had difficulty in tight spaces.
-The handle adjustment button is in the center of the handlebar, and this makes pushing with one hand awkward.
-Pushing this stroller with one hand is not possible through tighter spaces, but do-able in the wide-open where precision isn't necessary.
+The handle adjustment button is in the center of the handlebar, which makes pushing with one hand awkward.
+Pushing this stroller with one hand is not possible through tighter spaces but is feasible in the wide-open where precision isn't necessary.
 The longer wheelbase makes it difficult to turn sharply, resulting in obstacle bumping and trouble course correcting.
 This stroller rolls surprisingly well over non-flat surfaces, but the added weight makes it harder to turn and negotiate.
-However, thanks to the longer handle, the stairs weren't too bad, and despite its heft, there was little flex.
+However, thanks to the longer handle, the stairs weren't too bad, and there was little flex despite its heft.

 This stroller sports front-wheel shocks that are not adjustable and don't provide as much comfort as strollers with four shocks or adjustable suspension.
 The wiggly seat and the limited padding reduce overall comfort as well.
 However, the larger rubber wheels make the ride better than those with plastic wheels.

 Where the Select starts to struggle is weight and folded size.
 Some of the things that help the Select perform well also add size and weight that make it hard to lift.
 This stroller weighs about 29 lbs, which is higher than the average for the group.